yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/Introduction.md

 ![Overview of Key Property Store](/Images/APIGatewayKPSUserGuide/kps_architecture.png)

 A KPS is typically used to store property values that are used in policies running on an API Gateway.
-KPS data is injected into policies using *selectors* that are first created in Policy Studio by *policy developers*.
+KPS data is injected into policies using _selectors_ that are first created in Policy Studio by policy developers.
 Selectors are evaluated and expanded dynamically at runtime.
 For example, a KPS table could contain authorization tokens for different users.
 A policy could look up the token for the current user and insert it into an HTTP request.

-KPS tables are organized into *collections*.
+KPS tables are organized into _collections_.
 The tables in a collection typically have some sort of relationship to one another.
 For example, the OAuth collection contains a set of tables that store all OAuth-related data.
 Every KPS table is assigned an alias so that it can be easily referred to in a policy or a REST request.
 KPS collections and tables can be created by policy developers using Policy Studio.

-*KPS administrators* can use the API Gateway Manager web console to view and modify KPS data at runtime.
+KPS administrators can use the API Gateway Manager web console to view and modify KPS data at runtime.
 This is a business or operational role that manages dynamic policy configuration data in a KPS (for example, customer details, authorization levels, or quotas).
 This means that this information does not need to be configured at design time by policy developers.

 ## KPS data stores

 KPS data can be stored in one of the following locations:

 * **External Apache Cassandra database**: Data can be distributed across multiple nodes to provide high availability.
 This is the default data store.
-See [Configure Apache Cassandra KPS storage](/docs/apigtw_kpsguide/configure_database_storage/#configure-apache-cassandra-kps-storage).
+See [Configure Apache Cassandra KPS storage](/docs/apim_policydev/apigw_kps/configure_database_storage/#configure-apache-cassandra-kps-storage).
 * **Relational database**: Accessible to all API Gateway instances in the gateway group.
-See [Configure database storageS](/docs/apigtw_kpsguide/configure_database_storage/)
+See [Configure database storage](/docs/apim_policydev/apigw_kps/configure_database_storage/)
 * **JSON files**: On the local file system (deprecated).
-See [Configure file-based KPS storage](/docs/apigtw_kpsguide/configure_database_storage/#configure-a-file-based-kps-collection)
+See [Configure file-based KPS storage](docs/apim_policydev/apigw_kps/configure_database_storage/#configure-file-based-kps-storage)

 {{< alert title="Note" color="primary" >}}Custom KPS data defined in Policy Studio supports Cassandra, database, and file data stores.
 API Manager KPS data (Client Registry and API Catalog) supports Cassandra only.
 File-based KPS is deprecated and will be removed in a future release.{{< /alert >}}